Gayathri282/Gayathri/Readme.txt

-This is an exmaple static portflio website
+This is an example static portflio website